vectrix-space/ignite/readme.md

 The Mixin configuration files will need to be a resource inside the mod jar, which will be used to apply the configured mixins.
 [Mixin Specification]

-#### Access Transformers
+#### Access Wideners

-The Access Transformers configuration file path should be provided in the manifest with the key `AT`.
-[AT Specification]
+The Access Wideners configuration files will need to be a resource inside the mod jar, which will be used to apply the access modifications.
+[Access Widener Specification]

+**Note:** Access wideners should only be used in situations where Mixin will not work!

 ## Inspiration